A Safe and Healthy Whatcom County for All

 FOCUS ON WHATCOM COUNTY YOUTH

-As members of the Whatcom County Health Board, the Whatcom County Council is focusing on the health and well-being of children from birth to age three and their families.
+As members of the Whatcom County Health Board, the Whatcom County Council is focusing on the health and well-being of children from birth to age eight and their families.
 By putting our resources into building a solid foundation for young children in our community, we are committing to their healthy development through programs in nutrition, education, and the environment.

 DEVELOPING A MORE EQUITABLE CRIMINAL JUSTICE SYSTEM